Property Management Blog

 LANDLORD’S DUTY TO FIND A NEW TENANT IN NORTH CAROLINA

-North Carolina landlords have a duty to find a replacement tenant and sign a new rental lease.
+A North Carolina landlord has the duty to find a replacement tenant and sign a new rental lease.
 They must re-rent the unit left vacant by a tenant and return their security deposit — no matter the reason for leaving.
 (Isbey v.
 Crews, 284 S.E.2d 534 (N.C.
 Ct.
 App.
 1981)).

 BOTTOM LINE